agerasev/agerasev.github.io/_posts/2019-09-23-clay-ray-tracer.md

 ## About
 {:.no_toc}

 This post is about my attempt to write a small Monte-Carlo ray tracer in Rust and OpenCL.
 It is aimed to be a convenient framework for toy experiments with ray tracing, so the main goals was modularity and extendability, and also performance were taken into account.
+Here is the [main page of the project](https://clay-rs.github.io).

 ## Table of content
 {:.no_toc}